 Can I Refuse a Preliminary Breath Test?

-AYou can refuse a preliminary breath test in Virginia.
+You can refuse a preliminary breath test in Virginia.
 Drivers are not required to give preliminary roadside breath tests in Virginia.
-There are no automatic consequences or penalties for refusing a roadside breath test, in the sense that the results cannot be used against the driver to prove guilt, nor can failure to perform field sobriety tests can be used as consciousness of guilt.
-Jones v.
-Com., 279 Va.
-52, 688 S.E.2d 269 (2010).
-(But see Preliminary Breath Tests and Probable Cause below).
+There are no automatic consequences or penalties for refusing a roadside breath test, in the sense that the results cannot be used against the driver to prove guilt at a trial.

 Under Code of Virginia § 18.2-267(C), any person suspected of driving under the influence shall have the right to refuse to permit his breath to be preliminarily analyzed and failure to permit such an analysis shall not be evidence in any prosecution for a drunk driving offense.